learndesk/learndesk/docs/COURSES.md

 > GET /courses

-Gets a list of all courses the user have
+Gets a list of all courses the user has

 Possible response status code: 200, 401